rant-lang/reference/src/language/operators.md

 # Operators

-{{ #include _proposal_msg.md }}

-Rant currently lacks built-in arithmetic, logic, and comparison operators.
+Rant has several built-in arithmetic, logic, and comparison operators.
-This proposal discusses the addition of C-style operators (some aliased due to syntax limitations).

 Throughout this page, the abbreviations RHS (right-hand side) and LHS (left-hand side) will be used to refer to binary operands.